 LPS has been providing the cities of Las Vegas, Reno, Carson City, and surrounding townships with quality assistance of Summary Eviction services since 1982.
 Our trained staff is able to provide assistance in compliance with the “summary eviction” protocols which include drafting of notice, to service of process and the final step, lock out.
 When a client chooses LPS Eviction Service, they are choosing a timely and convenient service.

-In Nevada, there are two processes a landlord has to choose from when evicting a tenant, 1) the “summary” eviction process; and 2) the “formal” eviction process.
+In Las Vegas, Reno, Carson City and surrounding regions, there are two processes a landlord has to choose from when evicting a tenant.
+1) the “summary” eviction process; and 2) the “formal” eviction process.
 LPS staff is knowledgeable in providing assistance and guidance through the “summary” eviction process which is the most common and most frequently used procedure.

 The “formal” eviction is a more complicated process.
 Landlords can choose to represent themselves in a “formal” eviction proceeding; however, it is highly recommended that they seek legal counsel for these types of filings.
 LPS does not offer assistance with “formal” eviction filings.

 All eviction proceedings “must” begin with the service of a notice.
 After service of the notice, the tenant has a mandatory period of time to comply with the notice or file an answer/affidavit with the court to dispute the notice.
 If the tenant does not comply with the notice and/or file an answer, then the landlord can proceed to “lock-out.”